Close

 TDS is the primary way of gathering taxes.
 It is an efficient way of taking care of tax leakages by withdrawing the Tax at the time of payment and putting the responsibility of TDS on the individual making the payment.

-Section 195 of income tax act provides information for TDS for NRI on payments made by NRI citizens.
+Section 195 of the Income Tax Act provides information for TDS for NRI on payments made by NRI citizens.
 It highlights the tax rates and deductions involved in an NRI citizen’s business transactions.
 While making the payments, providing the certificate of remittance is compulsory.
 Section 195 also mentions the guidelines for avoiding a revenue loss from any NRI tax liability by deducting that amount from their source payments.

-Steps for deducting TDS under Section 195:
+What are the Steps for Deducting TDS under Section 195?

-2. TDS should be deducted when making payments to the NRI.
+• TDS should be deducted when making payments to the NRI.
 The transaction contract must include details like the TDS rate and amount.

-3. The TDS deducted by the buyer should be deposited through an authorized bank with a challan or a form number.
+• The TDS deducted by the buyer should be deposited through an authorized bank with a challan or a form number.
 This can be done online, and it should be done by the 7th of the upcoming month.

-4. The buyer should file their TDS returns after the TDS has been deposited.
+• The buyer should file their TDS returns after the TDS has been deposited.
 The filing should be done quarterly by providing form 27Q and through financial institutions authorized by the Government of India.

-5. After depositing the TDS, the buyer should file the TDS returns.
+• After depositing the TDS, the buyer should file the TDS returns.
 The dates provided in the guidelines should be followed for a seamless process.
-The dates for filing in a particular quarter are by June -July 15, September quarter – October 15, December quarter – January 15 and March quarter – May 15.
+The dates for filing in a particular quarter are June -July 15, September quarter – October 15, December quarter – January 15 and March quarter – May 15.

 Who is a Non-resident?

-Who should deduct tax under Section 195?
+Who Should Deduct Tax under Section 195?

 A resident or non-resident, a person, a Hindu Undivided Family (HUF), a partnership firm, another NRI, a foreign company, or an artificial juridical entity might be the payer, the one who pays the NRI or remits the payment (for example, a corporation, government agency or non-profit organization).